 Bundled Payment for Care Improvement ("BPCI") is a CMS pilot initiative, extended through September 30, 2018, with bundled payments for the individual services furnished to Medicare beneficiaries during a single episode of illness or course of treatment, including acute inpatient hospital services, physician services, and post-acute services.
 We commenced participation in several markets under the BPCI in April 2015 through our majority-owned subsidiary, Sound Inpatient Physicians, Inc ("Sound").
 On June 28, 2018, we divested our controlling interest in Sound.
-See note 2 (b) in this report.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report.
 Under the BPCI, we had the ability to receive additional payments if we were able to deliver quality care at a cost that was lower than certain established benchmarks, but also had the risk of incurring financial penalties if we were unsuccessful in doing so.